texfaq/texfaq.github.io/FAQ-changebars.md

 To this end, the package [`changes`](http://ctan.org/pkg/changes) allows the user to manually markup changes of text, such as additions, deletions, or replacements.
-Changed text is shown in a different colour; deleted text is crossed out.
-The package allows you to define additional authors and their associated colour; it also allows you to define a markup for authors or annotations.
+Changed text is shown in a different color; deleted text is crossed out.
+The package allows you to define additional authors and their associated color; it also allows you to define a markup for authors or annotations.
 The documentation (very clearly) demonstrates how the various functions work.